-Most Philippine businesses with 20 or more staff have at least three labor compliance gaps they don't know about.
+Most Philippine SMEs have at least three compliance gaps they don't know about.
 We find them, fix them, and make sure they can't be used against you.

-Philippine law puts the entire burden of proof on you.
-If your documentation is wrong or out of order, the dismissal is illegal regardless of what actually happened.
-Lose at the arbiter level and want to appeal?
-10 days to post a cash bond equal to the full judgment — often ₱500,000 to ₱2,000,000 in cash.
+Philippine law puts the entire burden of proof on you - not the employee.
+Wrong documentation means illegal dismissal regardless of what actually happened.
+Appeal?
+10 days to post ₱500,000 to ₱2,000,000 in cash.

 Owner tells a problem employee: resign, or we let you go.
-The employee signs.
-Three weeks later a DOLE complaint lands — constructive dismissal, coerced resignation.
-DOLE shows up at the office because the former employee told them exactly what to look for.
+Employee signs.
+Three weeks later - a DOLE complaint.
+Constructive dismissal.
+Coerced resignation.
+DOLE shows up because the former employee told them exactly what to look for.
 Owner calls me.
-First thing I have to say: the documents that would have prevented this don't exist.
+First thing I have to say: the documents that would have prevented this don’t exist.

 The window was the day before that ultimatum.

 So I built People Helm.
-And I don't do it alone.
-After 8 years I have a network of labor lawyers, compliance specialists, and HR practitioners I trust.
-When something escalates beyond HR advice, you're not starting from zero.
+After 8 years, I have a network of labor lawyers, compliance specialists, and HR practitioners I trust.
+When something escalates, you're not starting from zero.
 You're making one call.

 "We had a staff member file a complaint two weeks after resigning.
 Fatima told us exactly what to prepare and what to say.
 The case was settled at SEnA in 30 days.
 Without her I would have just panicked and hired a lawyer for something that didn't need to go that far."